carlolalu/pdfunite-tree/README.md

 If you want to run the tests you will need to install these command line tool:
 - `qpdf`, `pdfinfo` and `pdftotext` for checking the pdf validity
+- todo for checking that the outline of the output corresponds to the expected one